xahidbuffon/FUnIE-GAN/TF-Keras/README.md

 #### Usage
 - Download the data, setup data-paths in the training-scripts
-- Use paired training for FUnIE-GAN or UGAN, and unpaired training for FUnIE-GAN-up
+- Use paired training for FUnIE-GAN / UGAN, and unpaired training for FUnIE-GAN-up
+- A few saved models are provided in models/
 - Use the test-scripts for evaluating different models
-	- A few test images: ../data/test/A (ground-truth: GTr_A), ../data/test/random (unpaired)
-	- Output: ../data/output
-- A few saved models are provided in saved_models/

 #### Acknowledgements